 Two energy-based models achieve the most accurate predictions in the tests conducted by [SSS17].
 The first model applies strain energy density data at n = NB/2 (as in the Coffin-Mason and SWT models).
 The information is taken from the middle of the test where the progression of measured data such as strain or dynamic stiffness is quasi-linear.
 Thus, it does not take into account the non-linear degradation stages at the beginning and end of the test.
 One way the non-linear nature of fatigue manifests itself is in what [SSS17] call the ‘mean stress relaxation phenomenon’, whereby the hysteresis shape changes during the course of the test as the material dissipates more energy per load cycle.
 (The non-linear nature of fatigue progression will further be discussed in section 5).
 The second model takes into account the non-linear progression of degradation by summing up the strain energy density of all loading cycles until failure.
 In the tests of [SSS17], the highest prediction quality was achieved with this summation model.
 The main advantage of the energy-based systems is that the entire load cycle is considered with the help of hysteresis and not only the stress and strain extremes.

 Further strain, stress, and energy-based models are compared in [SMS+20], on the basis of tests conducted with short-fibre reinforced PA66 with 50% glass fibre content.
 As in [SSS17], the energy-based models generally perform slightly better than the strain-based models.
-The Raphael et al. model looks at the energy density from the hysteresis as well as the mean value of the strain.
+The Raphael et al. model looks at the energy density from hysteresis as well as the mean value of the strain.
 It shows that certain ranges can be represented differently well by the two variables considered.
 [SMS+20] then presents the IDAFIP model developed in that paper.
 This model takes into account creep energy density and cyclic energy density.
 It is relatively simple and does not require much experimental data (one test temperature, two fibre orientations) to achieve very good predictions.

 With tests on a PA6-GF35 and a PBT-GF30, [FMK15] investigates the influence of frequency, self-heating, anisotropy, humidity, temperature, strain amplitude, strain concentration, stress ratio, and notch effect on fatigue behaviour and service life.
-[FMK15] develops its own model for fatigue tests under constant test conditions, which includes the stress conditions, fibre orientations as well as adjustable material parameters.
+[FMK15] develops its own model for fatigue tests under constant test conditions, which include stress conditions, fibre orientations as well as adjustable material parameters.

 A limiting factor for many fatigue models is that they only provide good predictions for specimens experiencing tensile testing (R > 0) [SMS+20].
 The Walker formula makes it possible to quantify the influence of the strain average and stress ratio R [FMK15].